 As a son of the city, an architect, a professor, a proponent of Viennese modernism, and an urban planner, Otto Wagner (1841 – 1918) had a major impact (literally and figuratively) on the landscape of Vienna.

 The map below highlights the main places in Vienna relevant to Wagner’s life and work.
-Below it, you’ll find a list of these sites with notes and addresses, plus slideshows of beautiful houses, stations, bridges, churches and other structures he built and/or designed.
+Below it, you’ll find a list of these sites with notes and addresses, plus photos of beautiful houses, stations, bridges, and other structures he built and/or designed.

 I can’t promise that every one of the buildings is in its original condition, but they certainly all look like it to my (admittedly untrained) eye.